spurs v fulham match reports

 |29.11.2001||League Cup Round 4.
 For a match report, click here.|

-Dominguez' pass to Stephen Clemence in the 19th minute saw the
+Dominguez' pass to Stephen Clemence in the 19th minute for the

 midfielder finish confidently to put Spurs into the driving seat in this

-A corner was cleared to Ramon Vega, who went wide to put in a low ball that Colin Calderwood deflected over the line from point blank range to make it 2-0 in the 28th minute.
+A corner was cleared to Ramon Vega, who went wide to put in a low ball that Colin Calderwood deflected over the line from point blank range to make it 2-0 in the 28th minute despite the Cottagers' appeals handball.
 Fulham almost got a goal back in the 35th minute, when John Trollope's free-kick smacked against the woodwork, but their goal did come in the 53rd minute, as former Spur Neil Smith broke from midfield and volleyed in a cross from close range.